Civl is a verifier for concurrent programs following two core design principles.

 Structured Programs (instead of transition systems): Each layer of abstraction (from low-level implementations to high-level specifications) is represented in the same language of structured programs.
 This naturally bridges the verification gap down to implementations and enables the utilization of program structure in proofs.
 All layers (and their connection) are compactly expressed together as a single syntactic unit in a layered concurrent program.

-Civl supports established verification techniques for concurrent programs, including stepwise-refinement, gated atomic actions, mover types (à la Lipton’s reduction), inductive invariants (noninterference reasoning à la Owicki-Gries and rely-guarantee), and linear permissions.
+Civl supports established verification techniques for concurrent programs, including stepwise-refinement, gated atomic actions, mover types, inductive invariants, noninterference reasoning, and linear permissions.
 It also incorporates newer verification techniques and methodologies, like yield invariants, inductive sequentialization, and synchronization.

-Under the hood, Civl is built on top of Boogie, a verifier for sequential programs.
+Civl is built as a conservative extension of Boogie, a verifier for sequential programs.
 Civl decomposes proof checking into modular verification conditions that are automatically verified by a theorem prover/SMT solver.

 Getting Started